Term of Award

 Few studies on this battle look beyond the engagement and its aftermath.
 The affects on the Patriot and British forces is apparent and yet historical works dealing with the Revolution in Georgia often neglect this important engagement.
 The Battle of Brier Creek deserves closer examination.
 The British Southern Campaign began in Georgia and had it not been for the Battle of Brier Creek it could have just as easily ended there.

 Henry, William, "An Unfortunate Affair: The Battle of Brier Creek and the Aftermath in Georgia" (2012).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 875.